 If PTSD and memory loss interfere with life activities, then it can be concluded that you can get disability for PTSD.
 The symptoms of the disorder should meet specific criteria to cause disability which are as follows:

-• The person experiences undesired changes in behavior
+- The affected individual experiences undesired changes in behavior

 What are the types of memory affected by PTSD?